 Culture and ceremony: prevention and healing for Indigenous women.

-This study captures the experiences and wisdom of a group of Indigenous women from Vancouver’s Downtown Eastside (DTES) in the development of a culture- and land-based, intervention/wellness program for urban Indigenous women which includes strategies for identifying the cause and prevention of substance use, infectious diseases such as HIV and hepatitis C (HCV), as well as chronic diseases prevalent amongst those living in the DTES.
+This study explores the experiences and wisdom of a group of Indigenous women from Vancouver’s Downtown Eastside (DTES) in the development of a culture- and land-based, intervention/wellness program for urban Indigenous women which includes strategies for identifying the cause and prevention of substance use, infectious diseases such as HIV and hepatitis C (HCV), as well as chronic diseases prevalent amongst those living in the DTES.

 Four iterations of Elder-led sequential sharing circles, a cultural activity day, and a land-based retreat – all grounded in culture and ceremony – were held with 23 Indigenous women who reside in the DTES over eight months.
 Data collection and analyses were guided by Indigenous research methodologies that ensured a safe space for the women to share their experiences.
 In total, 18 sequential sharing/research circles were conducted with each hosting up to eight women.